 The Tren Crucero is pure luxury.
 It has its own bar, grand seating area, lounges with sofas and no fewer than two viewing lounges: indoor and outdoor.
 The staff are super friendly and all guides speak fluent Spanish and English.

 This is the way to experience the Andes in style and the reason why it ranks as one of our favourite 6 awesome things to do in Ecuador.
-You can claim a 5% off your booking on the Tren Crucero by completing the form at the end of this article and quoting our exclusive NOMADIC5 discount code.

 #4 KAYAKING IN A VOLCANIC LAKE AT QUILOTOA

 The Quilotoa Lake is a volcanic crater bed of emerald green water, some 3,500 metres (11,483ft) above sea level.
 For us, it ranks as one of the most awesome things you'll see in Ecuador, the kind of image you'll want as your screensaver.

 You can reach Quilotoa volcano by bus from either Latacunga or Zumbahua as a day trip, or as part of the 3-4 days Quilotoa Loop trek, stopping over at various mountain villages along the way.

 The bus to Quilotoa drops you off at the nearby village, which is also the gateway to the summit.
 To reach the actual lake itself, its a 1 hour trek down from the summit.
 Once there, you can rent a kayak and traverse the entire length of the lake.